timor2542/sakurath-geoip2route/README.md

 5. Open a result to inspect its score, distance, timing, and ranking evidence.
 6. Export the results as JSON or CSV when ready.

 The nearest server is not always the fastest.
-The bundled demo includes a scenario that makes this difference easy to demonstrate.
+Compare both ranking views when you need to choose between geographic fit and observed browser response time.

 ## CSV import